wasp-lang/wasp/web/docs/tutorial/01-create.md

 ## Creating a Project

-To setup a new Wasp proejct, run the following command in your terminal
+To setup a new Wasp project, run the following command in your terminal

 ```sh
 $ wasp new TodoApp